P-p-H-d/mlib/README.md

 Return true if the string is a valid UTF8, false otherwise.
-It doesn't check for unique canonical form for UTF8 string, so it may report 'true' whereas the string is not stricly conformant.
+It doesn't check for unique canonical form for UTF8 string, so it may report 'true' whereas the string is not strictly conforming.

 ##### STRING\_CTE(string)